aigerabae/gwas_real_data/README.md

   - If a sample passes the intact DNA sample QC criteria but when the callrate is significantly lower than other samples, then the sample can be re-experiment is some cases.
 Call rates were consistently high in the experiment; no samples were excluded at this stage

-* Call rate, p10 GC, GenCall Score are available in samples_info.csv
+* Call rate, p10 GC, GenCall Score are available in phenotypes.tsv
 * _Call Rate_: Percentage of SNPs (expressed as a decimal) whose GenCall score is greater than the specified threshold.
 * 	_p10 GC_: 10th percentile GenCall score over all SNPs for this sample.
 * 	 GenCall Score_: quality metric that indicates the reliability of each genotype call.